Abhishek83gupta/Deployment/Day-1/README.md

 # DevOps 3-Tier Project Deployment | Virtualisation on AWS EC2

 - Launch an EC2 Instance with (All traffic, Anywhere):
+  Note : You can also edit Inbound/Outbound rules further to open specific port.

 - Connect your VM using any tools (e.g Mobaxterm)